 American Staffordshire Terrier in the recent several years gained tremendous popularity.
 Recently it is popular in media too – in a negative way.
-Unfavorable attacks on this breed earned him opinion of an aggresive dog-murderer.
+Unfavorable attacks on this breed earned him opinion of an aggressive dog-murderer.
 It is all far from truth.
-Maybe it is its look that causes people feel unconfortable in the dogs presence, maybe other reasons.
+Maybe it is its look that causes people feel uncomfortable in the dogs presence, maybe other reasons.
 However the truth is it is very friendly and congenial dog.
 I hope the bad opinion this breed will change some time in the future, but I realize this requires time and patience on both sides – the breeders and the owners.

 Amstaff isn’t really aggressive.

 For many generations selection is made by the criteria of such character properties as psychic stability and self-control.
-Amstaff is a powerful and very quick dog which posesses very vital temperament.
+Amstaff is a powerful and very quick dog which possesses very vital temperament.
 For that reason, the training must be consistent and start from the puppy age.
 It is vital to ensure that puppy has contact with other dogs of different ages and several different breeds.
 From adults it learns things, human trainer can’t substitute: proper social skills that can be seen in packs.
 Amstaff’s contact with people should start at very young age too.
 Properly raised dog that learned social skills from other dogs and from people will not suddenly turn into the blood-thirsty beast.
 As far as play skills are concerned, you must remember one thing – only human master is predominant and never ever let that dog predominate.

 Male or female?